harilvfs/linutil-docs/README.md

 ## Built with [Hugo](https://gohugo.io/) 🌐
 </div>

-Hugo is a fast and flexible static site generator designed for building modern websites, particularly documentation sites, blogs, and portfolios with ease.
+<p> Hugo is a fast and flexible static site generator designed for building modern websites, particularly documentation sites, blogs, and portfolios with ease. </p>

 > [!NOTE]
 > As you can see, this is a fork of Linutil Docs.
-However, this site or repository is **not** intended for official Linutil documentation.
+However, this site or repository is **not** intended for **official Linutil documentation**.
 > Please refer to the official Linutil documentation for any official reference or modifications.

 > [!WARNING]